kevinvincent/ha-wyzesense/README.md

 ### `wyzesense.remove`
 * Removes a sensor
-* Make sure you provide the correct MAC address of the sensor (which is the string of numbers and possibly letters that looks like `213787AF`).
-Ensure that all letters in it are CAPITAL.
+* Make sure you provide the correct MAC address of the sensor (which is the string of numbers and possibly letters that looks like `777A4656`).

 ## Running into issues?
 1. Setup your logger to print debug messages for this component using: